joe-23/notion-lock/README.md

 1. Add the URL https://marcello09.github.io/notion-lock/en as an embedded view on any page of Notion.
 2. Resize the frame to your liking.
-3. you are done! =D

 ## Encrypt text

-1. Type a password or passfrase to encrypt your data, you must remember this password and type exactly it in order to recover (decrypt)
+1. Type a password or passfrase to encrypt your data, you must remember this password in order to recover (decrypt) the data.
-2. Type the text you wish to encrypt
+2. Type the text you wish to encrypt.
-3. Choose the checkbox "Encrypt text"
+3. Choose the checkbox “Encrypt Text”.
-4. Press the blue buttom "Generate text"
+4. Press the button “Generate Text”.
-5. Copy the text below Result, this is your encrypted data, or press the buttom "Copy to Clipboard"
+5. Copy the text below Result, this is your encrypted data, or press the button “Copy to clipboard”.
-6. Save the text anywhere you wish on Notion
+6. Save the text anywhere you wish on Notion.

 ## Decrypt text

-1. Type the password or passfrase you used to encrypt your text
+1. Type the password or passfrase you used to encrypt your text.
-2. Copy the encrypted text to the textarea field
+2. Copy the encrypted text to the textarea field.
-3. Choose the checkbox "Decrypt"
+3. Choose the checkbox “Decrypt Text”.
-4. Press the green button "Generate Text"
+4. Press the button “Generate Text”.
 5. Thats it!
 Your secret data is now available to you!

 # Forking the project